Last Updated on

 For facial harmony to exist, there has to be a balance between all the features.
 No individual component of the face exists in isolation, and changing any one part of the face has an affect on the face as a whole.

-You can draw a line right down the middle of our face – going down through the forehead, nose, lips and chin – and the features on either side roughly match each other.
+A line can be drawn right down the middle of your face, going down through the forehead, nose, lips and chin.
+The features on either side roughly match each other.
 Note: roughly!

 No one’s face is perfectly symmetrical and minor differences occur in everyone.
 Some differences are just more or less noticeable than others.

-For example, look at the picture of Uma and George, showing how faces are not perfectly symmetrical, though, in their case, still looking pretty good.
-The centre picture is their real face, just as it is; the left image shows the left sides mirrored; and the right image shows the right side of their face mirrored.
+For example, look at the picture of Uma and George.
+This shows how faces are not perfectly symmetrical (though, in their case, still looking pretty good).
+The centre picture is their real face, just as it is.
+Then, the left image shows the left sides mirrored.
+Likewise, the right image shows the right side of their face mirrored.

 While everyone’s face does vary, there is still a pattern of geometry and mathematics at work, giving us a guide as to how a face is proportioned; indeed the whole body follows a “proportion formula”.

-Take your eyes, for example – your face’s width is about “five eyes wide”.
-There is “one eye’s width” between your eyes.
+Take eyes, for example.
+Here your face’s width is about “five eyes wide”.
+There is also “one eye’s width” between your eyes.

-There is a whole science behind facial proportions, but we’re not going to get that deep and, for those interested, there are lots of books on the subject.
-All we need to know is how features relate to each other generally, and how we use makeup to change the perceived size and shape of our features.
+There is a whole science behind facial proportions, but we’re not going to get that deep.
+Of course, there are lots of books on the subject.
+All we need to know is how features relate to each other generally and how we use makeup to change the perceived size and shape of our features.

-Natural and beauty makeup is about balancing features through contouring – the highlighting and shading.
+Natural and beauty makeup is about balancing features through contouring, that is the highlighting and shading.
 Therefore, you can change the perceived distance between features, or how prominent something looks.